Stergios-Konstantinidis/Improving-Access-to-Vast-Historical-Archives-with-Large-Language-Models/README.md

 By following these steps and updating the necessary parameters, you will be able to process and analyze historical archives efficiently using this pipeline.

-If you encounter any issues, please contact me: stergios@unil.ch

-Library data in this repository are not complete due to copyright.
+Note: The library data in this repository are not the complete ones used in the paper publication owing to copyright reasons.

 ## Demo